bxparks/AceTime/README.md

 The `SystemTimeKeeper` is a special `TimeKeeper` that uses the Arduino built-in `millis()` method as the source of its time.
-The biggest advantage of `SystemTimeKeeper` is that its `getNow()` has very little overhead _(TBD: insert benchmark)_ so can be called as frequently as needed.
+The biggest advantage of `SystemTimeKeeper` is that its `getNow()` has very little overhead _(TBD: insert benchmark)_ so it can be called as frequently as needed.
 The `getNow()` method of other `TimeProviders` can consume a significant amount of time.
 For example, the `DS3231TimeKeeper` must talk to the DS3231 RTC chip over an I2C bus.
 Even worse, the `NtpTimeProvider` must the talk to the NTP server over the network which can be unpredictably slow.

 Unfortunately, the `millis()` internal clock of most (all?)
 Arduino boards is not accurate.
 Therefore, the `SystemTimeKeeper` provides a mechanism to